subvisual/subvisual.com/src/posts/2016-06-01-launching-subvisual-s-summer-camp/index.md

 ---
+highlight: false
-path: /84-launching-subvisual-s-summer-camp/
+path: 84-launching-subvisual-s-summer-camp
-title: "Launching Subvisual's Summer Camp"
+title: Launching Subvisual's Summer Camp
+categories:
+  - academy
 author: roberto-machado
 date: 2016-06-01
 cover: cover.jpg
-tags:
-  - general
 intro: >
   Summer is coming, and most of us are looking for things to do during the summer when we have way too much free time.
 That's why we decided to create an opportunity for you to spend that time investing in yourself by learning and practicing the craft of software design and development.
+tags:
+  - general
 ---

 Summer is coming, and most of us are looking for things to do during the summer